Start page

 Kurd ceh "barley" – Mok. chuzh, Erz. shuzh "barley".

-The Pashto area was located near the Thracian one, what was resulted in Pashto-Albanian lexical matches:
+The Pashto area was located near the Thracian one, which resulted in Pashto-Albanian lexical matches:

 Pashto bus “chaff” – Alb bykid”;